 In the Money

 When discussing stock movements, it’s typical to think in terms of whether a stock’s price is up, down, or flat.
 With options, on the other hand, there’s different language used to describe whether an investment is paying off or not, and it’s often described as “in the money” versus “out of the money.”

-An option is in the money when the correlation between the strike price and the stock price is leaning in an investor’s favor.
+An option is in the money when the correlation between the strike price and the stock price is leaning in a buyer’s favor.
 Which way this movement needs to go depends on whether they have a call option or put option.

-With a call option, an investor is in the money if the strike price is below the stock’s actual price.
+With a call option, a buyer is in the money if the strike price is below the stock’s actual price.
 Say, for example, you place a call option to purchase a stock at $50 per share but its actual price is $60 per share.
 You’d be up, or in the money, by $10 per share.

 Put options are the opposite.
-An investor is in the money with a put option if the strike price is higher than the actual stock price.
+An option buyer is in the money with a put option if the strike price is higher than the actual stock price.

 Out of the Money

-Being out of the money with call or put options means an investor doesn’t stand to reap any financial gain from exercising the option.
+Being out of the money with call or put options means the option buyer doesn’t stand to reap any financial gain from exercising the option.
 Whether a call or put option is out of the money depends on the relationship between the strike price and the actual stock price.

 A call option is out of the money when the strike price is above the actual stock price.
 A put option is out of the money when the strike price is below the actual stock price.